top of page

 It’s also an opportunity to reflect on the natural world in our backyard.

-While cougar populations are healthy on Vancouver Island, the Coastal Douglas-fir Conservation Partnership — a coalition of more than 40 conservation groups and levels of government, but not North Cowichan — reports that the CDF “contains more species at risk than any other ecological zone in BC (25 globally imperilled species and >225 species that are provincially imperilled or threatened).”
+While cougar populations are healthy on Vancouver Island, the Coastal Douglas-fir Conservation Partnership — a coalition of more than 40 conservation groups and levels of government, but not North Cowichan — reports that the coastal Douglas-fir forest “contains more species at risk than any other ecological zone in BC (25 globally imperilled species and >225 species that are provincially imperilled or threatened).”

 Logging and development are leading threats to wildlife species in this forest type.